knemerzitski/isikreg-javafx/README.md

 # Personnel Registration Application

 Personnel Registration Application is used for **quick registration** of personnel using **Estonian ID-cards**.
 It manages personnel registration in a searchable table.
-Data can be exported to Excel.

 ![Personnel Registration Application](assets/hero.jpg)